MarlonPelau/project-budgeting-app-frontend/README.md

 # 5 USER STORIES

--The app should be free to download and available on both Apple App, Google Play stores.

--The app should include filters to cater for user customization for recipes 'without' certain ingredients.

--As a first-time user, navigation and smooth functionality to minimize frustration is key.
+-As a first-time user, navigation and smooth functionality for immediate calculations in budgetary needs.

--As a user suffering from allergies, the app must make sense to show me my options.

--As a repeat user, any new discovery should lead to continued revisits.
+-As a repeat user, consistency is key, what works and has worked, please don't break it.

--As an avid user, there should be opportunities through the app to build a community.
+-As an avid user, there should be prompts to encourage positive reviews about Budgtr.

--As a user, trust is extremely important so the products must deliver and mean as it says.

--As a user, I want to discover easy-to-follow recipes.

--As a user, I want to be able to also search for recipes based on specific ingredients.
+-As a user, the hardwork falls on the app, not the user - the app must do the work!

--As a user, there must be a diverse range of recipes.
-Variety is the spice of life!
+-As a user, accuracy is of the utmost importance to avoid inconveniences.

 ## A User Persona:

-Here's **Connor**, he's a dessert fiend, but absolutely can't have any recipe that includes sugar, which for sweetness, could be replaced with the following: agave, honey, or coconut shavings/flakes.
-He's on the right site for his sweet-tooth cravings, with our recipEATS app!
+Here's **Connor**, he's always on the run, and like a calculater does for us, he's not in the mood to work the math out himself.
+In other words, his brain isn't brain-ing for this detail, he has no grip on what transactions come, go and how these amounts calculate.
+He's doing a millions different tasks daily, he only has that luxury of time on the weekend, when he wants to relax.
+So during the week, the `Budgtr` app does the work for him: tracks transactions, does tally totals and for his hands on use of the app, he can create new types of transactions as it 'requires', read through details, make adjustments or updates + delate if needed!

+With `Budgtr`, my tagline is: *"the math is always mathing!"*

 **Set Up Instructions**
 # Deploying Frontend on Netlify: